ezsystems/commerce-documentation/docs/cookbook/frontend_customizing/4_front_end_stack_in_details/4.6_coding_standards/twig_html.md

 The currency symbol for the Euro is "€".
 ```

-## Use a new line for every block, list, or table element, and indent every such child element.
+### Use a new line for every block, list, or table element, and indent every such child element

 ```
 // correct